influx6/govfx/readme.md

 go get -u github.com/influx6/govfx/...
   ```

-## Differences with VelocityJS

- Although Govfx tries to bring the spirit of VelocityJS towards providing a optimize and fast animation library, the implementations
- do differ, through out the development of Govfx, which had its own unique challenges, only the concepts of optimized read-writes
- with reduction in layout trashing are the only major concept that Govfx holds similar to VelocityJS.
- Govfx does not try to imitate the API for velocity in Go but provides a fully distinct approach that borrows ideas where
- possible and where optimum to do so.
-This is no way reduces the power of VelocityJS which is a awesome library and
- should be heavily used by JS counterparts.

- Although velocityJS has a large source file combining alot of concepts into a single minifiable file, Govfx following an idiomatic
- and structure thinking when it comes to package files, by providing such structured, it allows a simple concepts outline, which in
- turns helps anyone to easily read through and understand what makes it work.

 ## Building Examples
   To build the sample files in the `examples` directory, navigate into the